uynitsuj/FASTer/README.md

 Custom implementation for DCT early stopping technique to decode only the first few DCT coefficients from PaLi-Gemma rather than waiting for a full action chunk inference to complete.
-(This can cut inference time down by roughly half since DCT around the first 3 coefficients are typically enough for coarse action token reconstruction)
+(This can cut down inference to action time by roughly half since DCT around the first 3 coefficients are typically enough for a coarse action token reconstruction)

 ---
 library_name: transformers